bit101/boxbreath/README.md

 `boxbreath`

-or
+or if you installed it to a custom path:

 `path/to/boxbreath`

-if you build it yourself.

 When you launch the app, it will let you choose which type of session you want to do (box or 4-7-8) and let you specify how many breaths to do (and for box breathing, the count of each segment).